-In December 2018 and 2019, Allianz Risk Transfer AG provided a parental guarantee of the Company's obligations up to a maximum guaranteed amount of approximately EUR 700,000,000.
-ART AG charged a fee of EUR 1,542,815 (2018 - EUR 1,373,978) for the guarantee which is recorded in combined operating expenses.
+In December 2019, Allianz Risk Transfer AG provided a parental guarantee of the Company's obligations up to a maximum guaranteed amount of approximately EUR 700,000,000.
+ART AG charged a fee of EUR 1,542,815 for the guarantee which is recorded in combined operating expenses.
 Effective January 1, 2020, the parental guarantee has been replaced with a parental guarantee provided by AGR up to a maximum guaranteed amount of approximately \$700,000,000.
+AGR charged a fee of USD 491,232.